FOOD HIGH IN POTASSIUM

 – Bananas: Very rich in potassium (396 mgs/100 gr.) and extremely low in sodium (1 mg /100 gr.) they are very recommendable in the diet of the people who want to reduce the swelling.
 In spite of the bad fame that the bananas make people fat, they are very recommendable in the diet of the obese ones and the people who have a tendency to develop edemas due to gout problems or rheumatism.
 A daily banana fully surpasses any dose of potassium complement.

-– Chards: they are very rich in potassium (379 mgs/100 gr.), which compensates their high sodium content.
+– Chard: It is very rich in potassium (379 mgs/100 gr.), which compensates its high sodium content.

 – Pumpkins: Especially zucchini, Acorn pumpkin that contains about 350 potassium mgs.

 – Watercresses: They contain 330 potassium mgs/100 gr. of fresh vegetable.